csoroz/CIPs/CIP-1694/README.md

 >  3. The total ADA supply (i.e. 45 billion ADA) minus the reserves[^3].
 >  We leave the choice open for discussion.

+#### New Protocol Parameters

+New protocol parameters will be needed for the following:

+* the governance action deposit amount
+* governance action expiration (as a number of epochs from the current epoch)
+* thresholds for treasury withdrawals
+* each of the ratification thresholds

+As described above, some  of these will be updatable; others will be hard coded.

+// TODO: Decide on the initial parameter values and whether they should be updatable.

+// TODO: Decide on coherence conditions on the voting thresholds.
+For example, the threshold for a motion of no-confidence should arguably be higher than that of a minor treasury withdrawal.

+In addition, the initial Constitutional Committee and the initial Constitution will need to be defined as part of a bootstrap process.

+#### Changes to the existing ledger rules

+* The `PPUP` transition rule will be rewritten and moved out of the `UTxO` rule and into the `LEDGER` rule as a new `TALLY` rule.

+  It will process the governance actions and the votes, ratify them, and stage governance actions for enactment in the current or next epoch, as appropriate.

+* The `NEWEPOCH` transition rule will be modified.
+* The `MIR` sub-rule will be removed.
+* A new `ENACTMENT` rule will be called immediately after the `EPOCH` rule.
+This rule will enact governance actions that have previously been ratified.
+* The `EPOCH` rule will no longer call the `NEWPP` sub-rule or compute whether the quorum is met on the PPUP state.

+#### More on DRep incentives

+The DReps arguably need to be compensated for their work.

+The corresponding incentive mechanisms need to be specified, with the funds probably coming from the per-epoch treasury allocation.
+Performance constraints will also need to be considered since it would be problematic if millions of DReps were expected to vote on each governance action.
+Some incentive options to ensure a manageable number of DReps include:

+* Requiring a large deposit when registering oneself as a DRep.
+* An incentive scheme similar to the stake pool reward scheme is used to limit individual rewards.
+(Note that this is probably not enough on its own, as many voters may wish to be their own DRep regardless of payment).
+* Some form of a per-epoch randomized sub-committee of DReps which takes stake weight into account.

 ## Rationale

 ### Role of the Constitutional Committee